opentraildata/OpenTrails-Mobile/README.md

 If you work on the project and update the less file in `www/less/application.less` run `grunt less` to compile the CSS changes, or `grunt watch` to continuously compile the CSS changes while you work.

+You can check JavaScript code quality by running `grunt jshint`.

 ##Contribution

   * Fork the project.